HttpAnimation/FYC-Rewrite-V2/README.md

     ".Torrent": "https://archive.org/download/silent-santa-claus/silent-santa-claus_archive.torrent",
     ```
 ### Manget link
-4) Now we can go about adding the magnet link this should always start ***magnet:?*** if you only have a .torrent file head over to [this](https://nutbread.github.io/t2m/) website to get a magnet url for that file.
+4) Now we can go about adding the magnet link this should always start ***magnet:?*** If you only have a .torrent file head over to [this](https://nutbread.github.io/t2m/) website to get a magnet url for that file.
     ```json
     "MagnetUrl": "manget",
     ```